simeononsecurity/simeononsecurity.ch/content/articles/ansible-vs-ansible-semaphore-vs-ansible-tower/index.en.md

 ### Some key features of Ansible include:

-- **Agentless Architecture**: Ansible does not require agents to be installed on remote systems, making it easy to set up and manage.
+- **Agentless Architecture**: Ansible doesn't require agents to be installed on remote systems, making it easy to set up and manage.
 - **Idempotent Execution**: Ansible ensures that tasks can be safely rerun multiple times without causing unintended changes.
 - **YAML Configuration**: Ansible uses YAML (Yet Another Markup Language) for configuration management, allowing for easy readability and maintenance of automation code.